MatthewOM/MatthewOM/News/highlights.md

 ### Spring 2024
 - On the cover of [Journal of Biogeography](https://doi.org/10.1111/jbi.14650) volume 51, issue 6!
+- The website for our Project PLACES is now [online](https://projectplaces.pt).

 ### Winter 2024
 - The Grinnellian niche paper is available online in [Journal of Biogeography](https://doi.org/10.1111/jbi.14802).